3.11.2 Job Plans

 - other activities designed to eliminate or reduce any disadvantage the person has in the labour market.

-The Job Plan will need to be reviewed when circumstances change, and can be reviewed at any time by the provider or Services Australia.
+The Job Plan will need to be reviewed when circumstances change, and can be reviewed at any time by the delegate or Services Australia.